What is user onboarding?

 Why is user onboarding important?

-Onboarding happens whether the experience is curated or not.
+User onboarding is pivotal in introducing new users to a product.
 Companies that prioritize the onboarding experience can make their users proficient much more quickly.
 The growth of SaaS applications has dramatically reduced customers’ switching costs.
-They are much more likely to churn if they don’t realize value quickly, thus helping a customer accelerate time to value is key to churn prevention.
+They are much more likely to churn if they don’t realize value quickly, thus helping a customer accelerate time to value is key to customer churn prevention.

 How do I measure user onboarding effectiveness?

 Onboarding should be measured like any other aspect of the user experience.
 Usage of specific onboarding guides, the rate at which users complete the process, and how long it takes them to complete it are all important elements of a healthy onboarding process.
 Successful onboarding is highly correlated with customer satisfaction, thus conducting post-onboarding Net Promoter surveys can be helpful for benchmarking.
+The same can be said for using employee Net Promoter Score (eNPS) surveys internally.
 Ultimately, the goal of onboarding is to accelerate product proficiency.
-Many companies establish feature milestones or usage frequency benchmarks to measure success of individual user onboarding.
+Many companies establish feature milestones or usage frequency benchmarks to measure the success of individual user onboarding.

 Steps to successful onboarding

-- Welcome and orientation: User onboarding should include an introduction to the app, and an orientation to the main navigation patterns.
-Users will understand the general purpose of the app, and how to access the pages and areas needed to complete key tasks.
+User onboarding should include an introduction to the app, and an orientation to the main navigation patterns.
+With a welcome onboarding experience, users will understand the general purpose of the app, and how to access the pages and areas needed to complete key tasks.

 What’s the difference between product onboarding and user onboarding?